baishalidutta/Project-Reports/README.md

 # Project-Reports

-This repository comprises the following list of documents:
+This repository comprises the following project reports:

 * Master's Thesis on Physics Sensitivity Studies for Fermilab, USA Project at Indian Institute of Technology (IIT) Guwahati, India
 * Summer Intern Project Report on Particle Detection at Scintillator Detector at Bhabha Atomic Research Center, Mumbai, India